 EQ Bank is an online bank offering highly competitive interest rates on savings and GICs.
-The EQ Bank Savings Plus account currently boasts a 2.45%* everyday interest rate.
+The Savings Plus account currently boasts a 1.70%* everyday interest rate.
 In this EQ Bank Review, we’ll go over everything you need to know about this online bank!

-But your EQ Bank Savings Plus Account can be used for more than just savings.
+Your Savings Plus Account can be used for more than just savings.
 With no fees, unlimited bill pay, and unlimited Interac e-Transfers®, EQ Bank is actually a great place to do a lot of your regular banking!
+Here is a full list of all the features and benefits you get with your Savings Plus Account:

 A 100% honest EQ Bank Review